 The UPRM Model Factory integrates modern equipment, materials, and people into a manufacturing system.
 Its mode of operation is through interdisciplinary working teams from several engineering and business disciplines.
-This is a coordinated effort between several Engineering Departments.
-The goals of this laboratory facility are to provide the following:
+This is a coordinated effort between Industrial, Electrical & Computer, and Mechanical Engineering.
+The goals of these laboratory facilities are to provide the following:

 - Practice based experiences dealing with all aspects of an actual manufacturing system.